Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 -That's true!

 Sakakibara: The greatest appeal of classical music is that it never loses its appeal no matter how many times you listen to it.
-The pieces that are still being played today are the greatest hits that have survived in the history of classical music.
+The pieces that are still being performed today are the greatest hits that have survived in the history of classical music.

 --Really?!
 Orchestras are surprisingly close to us.